-This first tale (which will appear in The Headless Horror: Strange and Ghostly Ohio Tales, January 2013) is part of a long and bizarre story of a spook light on a Stark County farm that not only guarded a treasure, but appeared in various guises such as a ghastly blue- colored coffin and a fiery red dog.
+This first tale, which appears in The Headless Horror: Strange and Ghostly Ohio Tales, is part of a long and bizarre story of a spook light on a Stark County farm that not only guarded a treasure, but appeared in various guises such as a ghastly blue- colored coffin and a fiery red dog.
 The light was well-known in the area and one man decided to challenge it:

 Many years ago, at least a quarter of a century, so it is said, a Harrisburg man named Campbell swore that he would visit the Knouff farm and dare the strange “light” to injure him.
 That he might feel quite courageous Campbell filled himself with liquor and together with a friend started from Harrisburg at 11 o’clock one dark rainy night for the Knouff farm.
 The “light” seemed to know the drunken couple were coming for it was waiting for them at the end of the farm nearest Harrisburg.
 Campbell, reckless with liquor, greeted the “light” with loud curses and taking off his coat dared it to “come on and fight him like a man.”
 Save an uneasy, tremulous dancing the “light” did nothing.